fma2/lightning-talks/redis_gemsy_talk.md

 #### Usage

 To get going with Redis, you first must download and install it.
-Detailed instructors can be found [here](http://redis.io/download) and [here](http://jimneath.org/2011/03/24/using-redis-with-ruby-on-rails.html).
+Detailed instructions can be found [here](http://redis.io/download) and [here](http://jimneath.org/2011/03/24/using-redis-with-ruby-on-rails.html).

 Once it has been successfully installed, it can be run by typing ```redis-server``` in a new terminal window.